CertNexus CyberSAFE Training Course

 - Enable interoperability of digital identities across domains, applications, and silos.

-- Understand key concepts such as user-controlled exchange, revocation, Decentralized Identifiers (DIDs), off-ledger agents, data minimization, etc.
+- Understand key concepts such as user-controlled exchange, revocation, Decentralized Identifiers (DIDs), off-ledger agents, data minimization, and more.

 Identity and Access Management with Okta